-- they have an up-to-date awareness of online safety matters and of the current academy Online Safety Policy and practices. - they have read 'Keeping Children Safe in Education' and understand the advice for schools on embedding online safety into their broader safeguarding and child protection approach.
-See appendix for Annex C of 'Keeping Children Safe in Education'. - they have read, understood and signed the Staff Acceptable Use Policy (AUP). - they report any suspected misuse or problem to the Headteacher/Senior Leader/Online Safety Lead for investigation/action/sanction. - all digital communications with pupils/parents/carers should be on a professional level and are only carried out using official academy systems. - online safety issues are embedded in all aspects of the curriculum and other activities. - pupils understand and follow the Online Safety Policy and Acceptable Use Policies. - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other academy activities (where allowed) and follow the academy's procedures with regard to these devices. - they act as good role models in their use of digital technologies, the internet and mobile devices. - in lessons where internet use is pre-planned, that they guide pupils to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - where pupils are allowed to freely search the internet, they should be vigilant in monitoring the content of the websites the young people visit. - That from time-to-time, for good educational reasons, pupils may need to research topics (eg racism, drugs and discrimination) that would normally result in internet searches being blocked.
+- they have an up-to-date awareness of online safety matters and of the current academy Online Safety Policy and practices. - they attend regular online safety training and read all email updates. - they have read 'Keeping Children Safe in Education' and understand the advice for schools on embedding online safety into their broader safeguarding and child protection approach. - they have read, understood and signed the Staff Acceptable Use Policy (AUP) and have had online safety included in their induction. - they report any suspected misuse or problem to the Headteacher/Senior Leader/Online Safety Lead for investigation/action/sanction. - they report any online safeguarding incidents to a DSL straight away. - they ensure online safety education is flexible, relevant and engages learners' interests, and encourage them to develop resilience to online risks. - they take into account local content and any specific vulnerabilities for learners e.g. children with SEND or mental health needs, children in care or children who have experienced abuse. - they ensure remote learning is carried out safely and in line with the remote learning AUP. - all digital communications with pupils/parents/carers should be on a professional level and are only carried out using official academy systems. - online safety issues are embedded in all aspects of the curriculum and other activities. - pupils understand and follow the Online Safety Policy and Acceptable Use Policies. - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other academy activities (where allowed) and follow the academy's procedures with regard to these devices. - they act as good role models in their use of digital technologies, the internet and mobile devices. - in lessons where internet use is pre-planned, that they guide pupils to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - where pupils are allowed to freely search the internet, they should be vigilant in monitoring the content of the websites the young people visit. - That from time-to-time, for good educational reasons, pupils may need to research topics (eg racism, drugs and discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the Technical Staff (or other relevant designated person) can temporarily remove those sites from the filtered list for the period of study.
 Any request to do so, should be auditable, with clear reasons for the need.